AmirYa412/Playwright-TypeScript-Automation/README.md

 * `api-tests` - API tests for a "Pet Store" open-source server.
 * `gui-tests` - GUI tests for a "Scheduler" web application.

-Projects has been tested and verified with `Node.JS 21.7.1` on `MacOS Sonoma 14.4`.
+Projects has been tested and verified with `Node.JS 21.7.1` on `MacOS Sonoma 14.4` and `Windows 11`.

 The projects are written in `TypeScript` and utilize `Playwright 1.42.1` test automation framework.